UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-6/milestone-6-report.md

   - Web-based, inspectable visualizations of TA1 map datasets
   - Column correlation diagrams.
-- Embedding-based search tools (in collaboration with Meng Ye, SRI) for ranking geological units based on their similarity to a user-provided query [`UW-Macrostrat/embedding-tiler`][gh:embedding-tiler]
+- Embedding-based search tools (in collaboration with Meng Ye, SRI) for ranking geological units based on their similarity to a user-provided queries, with embeddings trained over critical minerals documents in xDD ( [`UW-Macrostrat/embedding-tiler`][gh:embedding-tiler]).
 - Table views of lithology data that make it easier to inspect and filter data holdings.
-- Tools for iteratively managing map topology (e.g., [`Mapboard/topology-manager`][gh:topology-manager]) and rapidly editing geologic maps ([`Mapboard/mapboard-platform`][mapboard_platform]).
+- Tools for iteratively constructing map topology ([`Mapboard/topology-manager`][gh:topology-manager]) and rapidly editing geologic maps ([`Mapboard/mapboard-platform`][mapboard_platform]).
 Although there is some overlap in functionality with the Polymer product from Jataware, they are performant and flexible and will likely be useful for constructing